Allan Yeomans: Global warming and climate change

-Personal life
+Personal life and death

-His sports and hobbies include, and have included: skin diving, scuba diving and competitive water skiing (one time national jump record holder.
+His sports and hobbies included skin diving, scuba diving, and competitive water skiing (one time national jump record holder.
 1953 Marathon Event 7 hours 55.5 minutes).
 He was married in London in 1953 and was divorced in 1968.
 He had five daughters.
-His second wife Chris whom he married in 1988, created the "Save The Farm Fund" charity in the drought ridden 1990s.
+His second wife Chris created the "Save The Farm Fund" charity in the drought ridden 1990s.
 In 1995 she was named Gold Coast Citizen of the Year.
 She was awarded Queenslander of the Year for Queensland Day in 1996 and a runner up for Australian of the Year, also in 1996.
 Chris was awarded an Order of Australia in 1997.
 A park on the Gold Coast was named the "Chris Yeomans Park" in her honour.

+His father, P.A.
+Yeomans, and mother Rita Yeomans are both now dead.

+Allan Yeomans died on 15 February 2024, at the age of 92.